-I love to use leftover roasted duck for pho, a delicious Vietnamese soup: I simmer the carcass with some aromatics and ginger, then strain it to get duck broth.
-Then, any leftover meat gets sliced up and added to the soup right before serving.
+I love to use leftover roasted duck for pho, a delicious Vietnamese soup.
+Even if there’s no leftover meat, I simmer the carcass with some aromatics and ginger, then strain it to get duck broth.
+The delicious, rich broth is well worth the effort.

 - 1 4-6 lb. duck

 - 1 small onion, peeled